tommasotrabacchinpolimi/SE4HPC_project_part2_Cesaroni-Tonarelli-Trabacchin/README.md

 # SE4HPCproject

+## Our implementation

+**Testing** The tests have been implemented with MPI in order to test the parallelization correctness alongside the matrix multiplication implementation correctness.

+**Workflows**
+Two workflows have been implemented:
+- The CI automates the testing when a push to the main branch is done;
+- The CD automates both the testing and the subsequent containerization and the transfer and execution on the cluster Galileo100.
+In order to avoid wasting resources everytime a push is performed, this workflow is not executed automatically but needs to be triggered manually.

 ## Step 2 -- From build to release and manual job execution

 Focus now on the correct implementation of the matrix multiplication you